dogweather/forkful/content/en/rust/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?
-Printing debug output lets you peek at your program's state without a full-blown debugger.
-It's quick, dirty, and perfect for tracing pesky bugs when you don't need the firepower of a dedicated debugging tool.

 ## How to:
 To print something simple, use `println!`.
 If you need to print a value for debugging, `dbg!` comes in handy.

 ```Rust